 One of the easiest biscuits ever to bake (can I get a hooray from the non-bakers?), the no-fuss Anzac biscuit is one bikkie that always packs a flavoursome punch.
 A delicious lunch box treat, we’re willing to bet you’ll find you have most of these ingredients in your kitchen already, which leaves only one question – do you like your Anzacs soft and chewy, or hard and crunchy?

 A favourite in my home, Anneka Manning’s Anzac biscuit recipe has been my go-to for a good 15 years – we’ve tried others, but always come back to this one.
-The recipe makes about 25 biscuits and will stay fresh in an airtight container for a good week or so, but they’re often gobbled up before then!

-1½ cups Uncle Toby’s rolled oats
+- 1½ cups Uncle Toby’s rolled oats

-1 cup plain four
+- 1 cup plain flour

-1 cup shredded or desiccated coconut
+- 1 cup shredded or desiccated coconut

-¾ cup brown sugar, firmly packed
+- ¾ cup brown sugar, firmly packed

-1 teaspoon ground cinnamon
+- 1 teaspoon ground cinnamon

-125g butter, cubed
+- 125g butter, cubed

-¼ cup water
+- ¼ cup water

-2 tablespoons golden syrup
+- 2 tablespoons golden syrup

-1 teaspoon bicarbonate of soda
+- 1 teaspoon bicarbonate of soda

 - Preheat oven to 150°C. Line two baking trays with non-stick baking paper.